-- Host the AFL Gather Round and associated events. - Deliver a number of programs and activities which are focussed on achieving the objectives set out in the Council's Youth Strategy. - Continue to host the Concerts in the Park series. - Continue to explore heritage protection opportunities through the Council's Built Heritage Strategy. - Development of a Public Art Masterplan. - Curate an annual exhibition program and artist led activations at the St Peters Gallery. - Digitise the Council's heritage collection to improve community access.
+- Host the AFL Gather Round and associated events. - Deliver a number of programs and activities which are focussed on achieving the objectives set out in the Council's Youth Strategy. - Continue to host the Concerts in the Park series. - Continue to explore heritage protection opportunities through the Council's Built Heritage Strategy. - Development of a Public Art Masterplan. - Curate an annual exhibition program and artist led activations at The Gallery, St Peters Town Hall Complex. - Digitise the Council's heritage collection to improve community access.